JOIN A COMMUNITY OF PROBLEM SOLVERS AND GO-GETTERS.

 You'll have the opportunity to earn professional certifications, putting you in an ideal spot while job hunting since employers look for candidates with the necessary qualifications rather than paying for certifications classes.

 You can earn college credits through options such as College Credit Plus, articulated credit, and CTAG credit, easing or erasing the burden of student loan debt.
 Right now, OHP has CCP courses in English, Math, and Science.

 Our Work-Based Learning program (formerly School-to-Work) is for our high achieving students who have good grades and attendance to leave during the school day to work in their chosen career field.
 This is an excellent networking opportunity to gain career mentors.

 We encourage students to apply early as programs fill quickly!
 Applications are reviewed and ranked basked on credits towards graduation, GPA, and attendance.

 It's easy to apply!
 When our application goes live on November 19, simply click the link.
 Then, fill out all the fields required (please double-check your email, phone, and home address).
 Finally, submit your application.
 Your partner school counselor will provide us with your transcript (with grades from your freshman year and the first semester of your sophomore year).
 Our counselors and admissions team will review your application and transcript, and admission decisions will start to go out in mid-February.

 Welding and Fabrication

-Ohio Hi-Point also offers one-year programs for high school seniors in the following areas:
+Ohio Hi-Point also offers senior-only programs for high school seniors in the following areas: